primatejs/primate/README.md

-# Primate, A JavaScript Framework
+# Primate, a cross-runtime framework

+Primate is a full-stack cross-runtime Javascript framework (Node.js and Deno).
-A full-stack Javascript framework, Primate relieves you of dealing with repetitive, error-prone tasks and lets you concentrate on writing effective, expressive code.
+It relieves you of dealing with repetitive, error-prone tasks and lets you concentrate on writing effective, expressive code.

 ## Highlights